chrisnoonan98675/site/xl-deploy/concept/docker-plugin.markdown

 The `docker.Volume` CI creates a Docker volume and connects containers to specified data volumes.

+The `docker.Registry` CI registers a Docker registry with the Docker host.

+The `docker.ServicePort` CI binds the Docker container port to the host port.

+The `docker.ServiceSpec` CI creates a Docker service deployable.

+The `docker.Port` CI creates a Docker service deployable.

+The `docker.MountedVolume` CI configures a new Volume.

+The `docker.ContainerSpec` CI creates a deployable for a Docker container.

+The `docker.Network` CI configures a Docker network.

+The `docker.NetworkSpec` CI creates a deployable for a Docker network.

+The `docker.DeployedFolder` CI deploys a folder to the Docker host.

+The `docker.Service` CI is similar to the docker.SwarmServiceSpec from the XL Deploy Docker community plugin.

 ## Plugin compatibility

 The XL Deploy Docker plugin is not compatible with the [XL Deploy Docker community plugin](https://github.com/xebialabs-community/xld-docker-plugin).